 4.)
 SPAY/NEUTER - Your kitten should be spayed or neutered before you get it.
 There are no good excuses - 25 years of studies show early altering in cats is safe and highly effective way to prevent many issues such as marking, cancers, etc. You can read about how successful this has been by the nationally accredited association WINN and Dr. Susan Little.

 5.)
-SHOWING - If your breeder is not showing in an accredited association - CFA (Cat Fancier's Association), TICA, CCA (in USA and Canada) and most the cats are not titled, that is classic backyard breeding/kitten mill and there is no excuse for it.
+SHOWING - If your breeder is not showing in an accredited association - CFA (Cat Fancier's Association), TICA, CCA (in USA and Canada) and most the cats are not titled, that is classic backyard breeding/kitten mill.
 A dedicated breeder shows their cats to show it is a good example of the breed.
 Titles are not everything, and not required for every cat, however reputable breeders seek to have these achievements.
 The shows are a great tool for learning how to breed better cats.
 Many have excuses for not showing, but it is not acceptable if you are going to be a reputable breeder.

 **** A note - Many know that in the the dog world - the title of "Champion" title in AKC is quite an accomplishment.
 This is not true in the show cat world.
 The title of Champion means very little in the cat world.
 The equivalent of Champion in Dogs is "Grand Champion" and higher.
 This is what good breeders are striving to produce and breed.